Bad Weather & Road Conditions Accident Attorneys In Naperville, Illinois

 • Road debris remaining from other accidents, or from fallen trees and downed power lines

-• Improperly maintained roads such as uneven pavement, potholes, or worn bridges that can cause tire blowouts or other mechanical failures
+• Improperly maintained roads, such as uneven pavement, potholes, or worn bridges, can cause tire blowouts or other mechanical failures

 • Foliage that blocks drivers' views when entering or exiting a highway